orlawalsh/beautyboxx/README.md

 ![][image4]

 ## Routing.
-+ /foos - displays all published foos
++ / - displays all product reviews.
-+ /foos/:id - detail view of a particular foo (:id)
-+ etc
-+ etc
++ /about - diplays details about the review page.
++ /contact - displays details about how to contact the developer.

 ## Extra features